 They say there’s no better teacher than failure.
 If that’s true, then failing over and over again should lead to a wealth of wisdom, right?
 That’s the source of inspiration behind my brand WiseFool.
 Getting wise by learning from the trials and tribulations life throws our way while staying foolish enough to keep picking ourselves in the process.

 That’s why I’ve come to The Peahen.
 To share what I’ve learned in building a sustainable brand.
 Most notably, I want to debunk some misconceptions, ones that I believed before building WiseFool, in the hopes of sharing knowledge.
-I hope to serve up food for thought to anyone out there contemplating building their own clothing line, considering a career as an “eco-preneur,” or simply making sustainability a bigger part of their personal wardrobe.
+Like topics similar to what is small business, for instance, I hope to serve up food for thought to anyone out there contemplating building their own clothing line, considering a career as an “eco-preneur,” or simply making sustainability a bigger part of their personal wardrobe.

 Hope it helps, eco crew.